GMLC-TDC/HELICS/docs/configuration/FederateInfo.md

 **coreType[enum]**

-Specify which type of core to use.  see [core types](CoreTypes.md) for more details
+Specify which type of core to use.
+See [core types](./CoreTypes) for more details

   - DEFAULT = 0,  //!< pick a core type depending on compile configuration usually either ZMQ if available or UDP
   - ZMQ = 1,  //!< use the Zero MQ networking protocol
   - MPI = 2,  //!< use MPI for operation on a parallel cluster